ElpadoCan/SpotMAX/spotmax/docs/source/tutorials/mtDNA_yeast.rst

 We are almost done, since this is the last section that we will setup.

-For the :confval:`Spots segmentation method` we know that 'spotMAX AI' works well in this case, but feel free to experiment with 'Thresholding' (which is much faster than the neural networks) and with any of the models available at the `BioImage Model Zoo`_.
+For the :confval:`Spots segmentation method` we know that 'SpotMAX AI' works well in this case, but feel free to experiment with 'Thresholding' (which is much faster than the neural networks) and with any of the models available at the `BioImage Model Zoo`_.

 .. note::

-    If this is the first time you are using the 'spotMAX AI' method, spotMAX will need to install some libraries.
+    If this is the first time you are using the 'SpotMAX AI' method, SpotMAX will need to install some libraries.
 Keep an eye on the terminal during this time and check that installation is successful.

-After selecting 'spotMAX AI' you will need to configure the parameters of the model.
+After selecting 'SpotMAX AI' you will need to configure the parameters of the model.
 To do so, click on the |cog| cog button beside the parameter.
 If you want more information about the parameters of the AI see this section :ref:`ai_params`.
 For this dataset, we know that the following parameters